In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 Features of ASP.Net Core

-• It is a framework to build web applications
+- It is a framework for building web applications

-• Deploy .Net core application to on-premises or to the cloud.
+- Deploy .Net core application to on-premises or the cloud.

 3. ASP.Net vs ASP.Net Core

-But, the application developed in .Net Core is not bound with any environment, you are free to host .Net Core based applications on Windows, Mac or Linux machines.
+But, the application developed in .Net Core is not bound to any environment, you are free to host .Net Core-based applications on Windows, Mac or Linux machines.
 Note that, no more ASPX pages in ASP.Net Core.

 4. Versions of ASP.Net Core